gabriele-galeotti/SweetAda/README.md

 Latest news:

+12/10/2021
+- experimental Print_Float in Console unit; only print floats; you have to set RTS := SFP and USE_LIBGCC := Y in configuration.in

 02/10/2021
 - heavy changes in the Makefile build system: now you can build both SweetAda and the RTS